scalableminds/webknossos/docs/ui/toolbar.md

 WEBKNOSSOS offers multiple ways to share your work:

 - **Share**: Create customized sharing links that capture your current view, including position, rotation, and zoom level.
 You can set specific access permissions to control who can view or edit your work.
 Learn more about [sharing options](../sharing/annotation_sharing.md).

-- **Quick Share**: Generate an immediate sharing link that includes your current view settings.
-This is ideal for rapid collaboration or when you need to quickly show something to a colleague.

 - **Screenshots**: Capture and download a snapshot of your current viewports as a JPEG image.